Hiking in Saudi Arabia

 Jabal Abyad and Jabal Bayda

 Located in the heart of a vast coarse lava field in Harrat Khyber in the north of Medina, the arid beauty attracts trekking enthusiasts.
-Jabal Abyad is the tallest volcano in the country and is white in color, and Jabal Al Abyad is a white ash cone located a stone's throw away.
+Jabal Abyad is the tallest volcano in the country and is white in colour, and Jabal Al Abyad is a white ash cone located a stone's throw away.
 The two white volcanoes are located next to a third, stark black volcano called the Black Widow.
 The scenery is a true natural wonder that is best explored on foot.

 Edge of the World